0xbigshaq/ctf-stuff/2021/ICHSA-CTF/pwn/EpicGame/README.md

 Using the leak of the 'lucky number' (described in _Analysis_), we can determine the libc version on the remote server.
 This can be done using libc database tools such as [niklasb/libc-database](https://github.com/niklasb/libc-database) and [libc.blukat.me](https://libc.blukat.me/).

+>**Note**: After finishing the challenge, I noticed we didn't had to recognize & download the right libc version in a blackbox perspective using leaks.
+That's because the docker container(provided in the challenge zip file) already has a copy of it.
+That was a painful lesson, but it's part of the adventure I guess.
+I hope you learned something new.

 After downloading the relevant ``.so`` file, we can open it in ``pwntools`` in order to calculate the base address of libc.
 And from there, adding offsets to discover where ``system`` is located.